 - Has cool features and pads are great too

 - Might have inconsistent friction with the knobs and faders

-With an all-in-one keyboard controller like Akai Professional MPK249, it’s easy for you to do music production in studio or on stage.
+With an all-in-one keyboard controller like Akai Professional MPK249, it’s easy for you to do music production in the studio or on stage.
 Designed to be compatible with widely used music software, this controller is USB-powered so you can plug-and-play as you go with your Mac or Windows PC.

 It also comes with 16 MPC-style pads in four banks, which expand to 64 total assignable pads.
-Likewise, it has eight control knobs, faders and switches in three banks, which expand to a total of 24 assignable knobs, faders and switches.
+Likewise, it has eight control knobs, faders, and switches in three banks, which expand to a total of 24 assignable knobs, faders, and switches.